How to Protect Nesting Birds During Spring Yard Cleanup

 If the nest is on the ground

 Do not assume it is empty.
-Parents may be away collecting food, and young birds can remain hidden for long periods.
-Watch from a distance before deciding the nest is inactive.
+Parent birds may be away gathering food, and chicks can remain quiet for long periods.
+Watch from a distance first before deciding that the nest is inactive.

-If you are concerned that a nest has been damaged or a chick is injured, contact a local wildlife rehabilitator.
-Avoid handling birds unless you are instructed to do so.
+If you believe the nest has been damaged or a chick is injured, contact a local wildlife rehabilitator or conservation authority.
+Avoid handling birds unless you have been instructed to do so by a qualified professional.

 A practical sequence might look like this:

-- Handle only the most urgent cleanup tasks.
+- Complete only the most urgent cleanup tasks.

-- Leave some cover in place for the season.
+- Leave some natural cover in place for the season.

-Consider a backyard with three common features: a lilac hedge, a patch of ornamental grasses, and a brush pile near the fence.
-On a warm April weekend, it may seem efficient to cut the grasses to the ground, prune the hedge into a clean shape, and haul away the brush pile.
+Imagine a backyard with three common features: a lilac hedge, a patch of ornamental grasses, and a brush pile near the fence.
+On a warm April weekend, it might seem efficient to cut the grasses to the ground, prune the hedge into a crisp shape, and haul away the brush pile.

-But that same yard may also be hosting a songbird nest in the hedge, a hidden nest in the grass clump, and a pair of wrens using the brush pile for shelter.
-If the owner pauses to inspect first, trims only the front edge of the hedge, leaves the grasses until early summer, and delays removing the brush pile, the yard remains tidy enough while preserving nesting birds and their seasonal habitat.
+But that same yard could easily be supporting a songbird nest in the hedge, a hidden nest in the grass clump, and a pair of wrens using the brush pile for shelter.
+If the homeowner pauses to inspect first, trims only the front edge of the hedge, leaves the grasses until early summer, and delays moving the brush pile, the yard still looks cared for while protecting nesting birds.

-That is the general principle: do less, but do it with more attention.
+That is the key principle: do less, but do it with more attention.

 How can I tell if birds are nesting in my yard?